Mithunam (1993 film): Production

 Major plot point in the film is when Sethumadhavan and Sulochana leaves for honeymoon with their entire family members.
 This incident was based on the honeymoon trip of actress Menaka and film producer G. Suresh Kumar.
 They went to Ooty for honeymoon, Suresh Kumar's brother and his wife and son were also in the car with them, director Vijayan, producer Sanal Kumar and P. Radhakrishnan joined them along the way.
 They reached the destination after midnight and slept together at servants' dormitory of a hotel as rooms were unavailable.
 Menaka and Suresh Kumar told this incident to Priyadarshan, who decided to include this in the film.
 Sabu Cyril served as the art director, while Kumar was the choreographer and Thyagarajan was the action director.

 Soundtrack

 The songs in the movie was composed by M. G. Radhakrishnan and written by O. N. V. Kurup.
 The songs were distributed by Magna Sound.
 The background score for the movie was composed by S. P. Venkatesh.

-In popular culture
+Legacy

 In the 2014 film, Polytechnic, the name of the biscuit factory in Mithunam, Dakshayani Biscuits, was adapted for a defunct biscuit factory in the film, which the protagonist played by Kunchacko Boban buys.
 In the 2021 film Minnal Murali, a biscuit packet named as Dakshayani Biscuits is shown in a shot.